ocr655501/RoricalTheme_Blue/README.md

 **I did not actually learned php, pls don't scold me too much on my rubbish code.**

-It's a Typecho theme with a bit of cute, which extended more cute here, originally created by Rorical
+It's a Typecho theme with a bit of cute, which extended more cute here, originally created by [Rorical](https://github.com/Rorical)

 ## What I made

 - Initial support for Typecho version 1.2
-- Change main interface font to a cuter style.
+- Change main interface font to a cuter style, embedded in webpage.
 - IP district for comments following somewhere's network service regulation.
 - Static site running time without any plugin.
 - Independent blog statistics in about page.
 (Independent page template)